At Wiley Financial we offer asset appraisal services in San Diego. We are based in Carlsbad, CA but we service clients all around Southern California.

 The appraiser, in conversations with all listed sources, described to the best of his ability the characteristics of the subject equipment.
 It is understood equipment items may be purchased/sold with a variety of peripheral attachments, support items, and other amenities which could affect value.
 It is not always possible to know of such factors that may or may not exist.
 Therefore, it is assumed the subject equipment does in fact have basic qualities needed for operation and would have an expected amount of peripheral amenities associated with the subject item.

-All information provided the appraiser is believed to be accurate but not warranted or guaranteed.
+All information provided to the appraiser is believed to be accurate but not warranted or guaranteed.

 Highest and Best Use